IntelRealSense/librealsense/src/media/readme.md

 Overview
 -------------
 In addition to streaming video and other data from devices and sensors, the realsense SDK provides the ability to record a live session of streaming to a file.
-Recorded files can later be loaded by the SDK and to create a device with "read-only" abilities of the recorded device ( we will explain what "read-only" abilities mean later on).
+The recorded files can later be loaded by the SDK and to create a device with "read-only" abilities of the recorded device ( we will explain what "read-only" abilities mean later on).
 The SDK is recording a single device to a single [rosbag file](http://wiki.ros.org/rosbag), using mostly standard ROS messages.
-This allows files recorded by the SDK to be played using any ROS tools \ application.
+This allows files recorded by the SDK to be replayed using any ROS tools \ application.

 ----------